Foreign Agricultural Service.

 (b) The FSA office shall issue a payment to a producer that is equal to the product of the amount of the agricultural commodity produced in the most recent marketing year multiplied by one-half the difference between—

-(c) The maximum amount of payments under this part that a producer may receive in any 12-month period shall not exceed $10,000.
+(c) The maximum amount of payments under this part that a person may receive during the Federal fiscal year shall not exceed $10,000.

 (e) Any person who may be entitled to a payment may assign their rights to such payment in accordance with 7 CFR part 1404 or successor regulations as designated by the Department.